 Hamilton Outreach HIV Treatment and Prevention Clinic

-Timothy O’Shea, Associate Professor at McMaster University & Medical Director of the Hamilton Social Medicine Response Team (HAMSMaRT).
+Timothy O’Shea, Associate Professor at McMaster University and Medical Director of the Hamilton Social Medicine Response Team (HAMSMaRT)

 This project evaluates a low barrier, patient-centred service delivery model, which aims to improve access to care for people who inject drugs.
 Service gaps in Hamilton are addressed through a low-barrier HIV treatment and prevention clinic, a mobile outreach HIV treatment and prevention clinic designed to engage clients in non-traditional settings, a peer support worker who will assist with patient engagement, and the ability for service providers and patients to move seamlessly between service models as their circumstances and preferences allow.
 The goal of the evaluation is to improve the design of treatment and prevention programming for people who inject drugs.